UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     $onJoin
     $onSplit

-Please note that:
-  - under Linux, scroll lock is disabled by default.
-As a consequence, the macro event does not trigger.
-  - under MacOS, scroll lock dims the screen but does not toggle the scroll lock state.
-As a consequence, the macro event does not trigger.

 I.e., if you want to customize the acceleration driver for your trackball module on keymap QWR, create a macro named `$onKeymapChange QWR`, with content e.g.:

     set module.trackball.baseSpeed 0.5